-As well as running a private practice, I am one of the counselling team at The Hummingbird Centre (a local charity for those affected by cancer), I volunteer for the national charity Cruse Bereavement Care, and I offer my services through Anxiety UK.
+As well as running a private practice, I am one of the counselling team at The Hummingbird Centre (a local charity for those affected by cancer), I volunteer for the national charity Cruse Bereavement Support, work on a bereavement (keyboard) chat line, and I offer my services through Anxiety UK.
 I hold an Advanced diploma in Psychotherapeutic Counselling, belong to two professional bodies and continue to study and expand my expertise - most recently I have taken courses on suicide and self harm, and on counselling on-line.

 British Association for Counselling & Psychotherapy